How Much Technical Debt Is Too Much? A Startup Founder’s Guide

 • easier experimentation

-This approach is ideal for validating whether the AI feature actually creates value.
+This approach works especially well for validating whether the AI feature actually creates value.

 Fine-Tuned or Custom Models